 onslaught of summer, and on the morning the Old Man gave us our final exams, he suggested we have class outside.

-not open to question; obviously true
+not open to question or doubt; obviously true

 I am interested in how you are able to fit the uncontestable fact of suffering into your understanding of the world, and how you hope to navigate through life in spite of it.

-(used of opinions and actions) far beyond the norm
+far beyond the norm

 And in thinking about these founder figures, I believe we must finally conclude that each brought a message of